Best Robotic Vacuums of 2022

 Consumer Reports' tests reveal that today's top-performing robovacs are no longer just for gadget geeks

-Booth and her team built a new multiroom lab to evaluate how well each robotic vacuum removes surface debris on low-pile carpet and bare floors, whether it can get into tight corners, and how well it navigates and cleans multiple types of rooms with common robotic vacuum pitfalls.
-And since many robotic vacuums connect to the internet, our experts evaluate the data privacy and security of each connected vacuum.
+A robotic vacuum won’t replace your trusty upright or canister model, but they can be just the thing for hassle-free, daily floor maintenance.
+We’ve tested dozens of robotic vacuums in our labs to see which hardworking machines deserve a place in your home.
+CR’s vacuum testers evaluate how well each robotic vacuum removes surface debris on medium-pile carpet and bare floors, whether it can get into tight corners, and how well it navigates and cleans multiple types of rooms with common robotic vacuum pitfalls, including power cords and carpet fringe.
+And because many robotic vacuums connect to the internet, our experts evaluate the data privacy and security of each connected vacuum.
+(Data security assesses whether a robotic vacuum incorporates security measures such as encryption.
+Data privacy examines privacy setting options and publicly available documents, such as privacy policies and terms of service, to see how manufacturers collect and use your data.)

-The new ratings also factor in predicted reliability and owner satisfaction ratings based on 7,600 members' experiences with their own robotic vacuums from our recent surveys.
+Our ratings also factor in predicted reliability and owner satisfaction scores based on members’ experiences with more than 9,000 robotic vacuums from our recent surveys.

-Here, listed in alphabetical order—not by CR rank—are seven standouts from CR’s rigorous robotic vacuum tests.
-For complete test results and even more options, see our robotic vacuum ratings.
+Here, listed in alphabetical order, are eight standouts from CR’s rigorous robotic vacuum tests.
+For complete test results and even more options, see our robotic vacuum ratings; and check out our vacuum cleaner buying guide to find out how robotic vacuums compare with other types of vacuum cleaners.

 CR’s take: You don’t need to shell out a grand for a good robotic vacuum.
-Typically selling for around $220, the Eufy RoboVac 11S earns a Very Good rating in our carpet cleaning test and does even better on bare floors.
-While it’s not the most efficient cleaner (testers noted that it sometimes scatters debris), it does the job, operates quietly (like many robotic vacuums), and has a cliff sensor to keep it from tumbling down stairs.
-This robotic vacuum isn’t WiFi-enabled, so you can't control it remotely from a smartphone app, but that also means it can't be hacked.
-Eufy robotic vacuums as a whole receive an Excellent rating for reliability, meaning this model likely won't break down within the next three years.
-Overall, CR members were very satisfied with their Eufys in our recent surveys.
+For a fraction of that amount, the Eufy 11S earns a Good rating in our carpet cleaning test and an Excellent rating on bare floors.
+While it’s not the most efficient cleaner (testers say it sometimes scatters debris), it gets the job done, operates quietly, and has a cliff sensor to keep it from tumbling down stairs.
+This model isn’t WiFi-enabled, so you can’t control it remotely from a smartphone app, but that also means it can’t be hacked.
+Eufy robotic vacuums as a group received an Excellent rating for reliability in our member survey, as well as a Very Good owner satisfaction score.